 Addiction doesn’t get better on its own.
 The same’s true for PTSD.
 It requires expert intervention to overcome the conditions.
 Without your intervention, it most likely won’t happen.

 Is there a chance that she’ll make the call herself?
 It’s possible that she will.
-But if she hasn’t done so already, isn’t it time to learn how to help someone with PTSD?
+But if your loved one hasn’t done so already, it’s time to learn how to help someone with PTSD with help from a professional.
+At Soledad House, we offer women’s addiction treatment along with mental health treatment in San Diego.
+In our treatment center, we’re committed to providing a safe, supportive environment where women can begin to heal.
 Connect with therapists at the Soledad House today by dialing 866.314.3222 now.